 On a side note, this article was written in Gentoo.

 Which one should you choose?
-Any one of them could be right for you or none of them.
+Any one of them could be right for you or none of them could be as well.
 That’s something you need to try for yourself.
 If you’re new to Linux, give Elementary or Solus a try.
 You can even take Debian for a test drive, but it has its quirks.

 More experienced users need to consider Debian and Antergos.
 You won’t be disappointed with either, even if you don’t settle on them.
 Then there’s Gentoo.
 For those who have been around the Linux world and seen it all, give it a shot.
 You may just end up falling in love.
 Be sure to go in to the experience expecting that Gentoo is unlike anything you’ve ever used before.

-One of the truly great things about Linux is the amount of choice and diversity.
+One of the truly great things about Linux is the amount of choice and diversity you have.
 There are so many possibilities, it’d be hard not to find yourself at home with one of them.